Langenfelde station

-Langenfelde railway station is on the Altona–Kiel and the Altona–Neumünster lines and is served by the city trains and the commuter trains of the AKN railways plc.
+Langenfelde railway station is on the Altona–Kiel and the Altona–Neumünster lines and is served by the city trains.
 The station is named after the Langenfelde suburb.
 It is located in the Stellingen quarter in the Hamburg borough of Eimsbüttel, Germany.
 The station is managed by the DB Station&Service plc. for the public transport operator of Hamburg (Hamburger Verkehrsverbund (HVV)).

 History

 After 1879, when Nothnagel & Co. promoted the idea to build a railway line to transport peat to Altona, the Altona Kaltenkirchen Railway Company was founded, today's Altona Kaltenkirchen Neumünster Railway Company and in 1883 works started for the Hamburg-Altona–Neumünster railway line.
 On 8 September 1884 passenger traffic was opened.
 However, between 1911 and 1912, when the line at grade was elevated onto a railway embankment in order to stop hindrances by level crossings, Langenfelde was given up as a stop.
 With AKN ceding the section of the Altona-Neumünster line between Altona and Eidelstedt to the Deutsche Bundesbahn the latter redeveloped the stations in this section into S-Bahn stations, and reopened Langenfelde station in 1962.